 The transportation system enables the efficient movement of people and of the goods necessary to support a robust regional economy.

 Vehicles Miles Traveled Per Dollar of GSP

-The number of miles New Jerseyans drive for each dollar created in the economy (Gross State Product) has not changed significantly.
+The number of miles New Jerseyans drive for each dollar created in the economy (Gross State Product) has not changed significantly over the last decade.